-I consider this more of a chocolate torte than a chocolate cake as it has no flour and while it rises up during the baking process, the end result is a moist, dense dessert that can be dressed a number of ways depending on the occasion and personal preferences.
+This is a lovely and rich flourless chocolate cake that is a moist and dense dessert that can be dressed a number of ways depending on the occasion and personal preferences.

 It can be flavored with cinnamon, as I did here, or coffee to give it a mocha flavor, topped with light Swiss meringue or lightly sweetened whipped cream, berries, or simply dusted with confectioner’s sugar.